Zongjing-Han/exe/README.md

 # exe
 I added this line online
-I add this line on my locol repo
+I added this line on my local repo, on my computer